Marital Settlement Agreement

-Separation agreements are usually created to settle present issues between the parties and anticipate foreseeable future issues and provide for their resolution as well.
-A significant number of divorce and matrimonial proceedings in Connecticut are resolved through a negotiated settlement without trial.
+Marital Settlement Agreements are usually created to settle present issues between the parties and anticipate foreseeable future issues and provide for their resolution as well.
+A significant number of divorce and matrimonial proceedings in Florida are resolved through a negotiated settlement without trial.
 That is beneficial since a contested proceeding often serves to prolong and heighten any anger and animosity between parties.
-Another advantage is that entering into a separation agreement can be substantially faster as matrimonial litigation, which can take months, can be avoided.
+Another advantage is that entering into a Marital Settlement Agreement can be substantially faster as matrimonial litigation, which can take months, can be avoided.
 When litigating, important issues may be left unresolved for lengthy periods of time causing emotional discomfort and trauma for the parties.
 A third advantage is the cost reduction.
-Matrimonial litigation is expensive.
+Divorce litigation is expensive.
 When litigating, parties pay for their divorce attorney’s time and may also pay for the time of other professionals such as expert witnesses, appraisers and forensic evaluators.
 This can increase costs by thousands of dollars.

 WHAT MAKES UP A marital settlement AGREEMENT